-Stretch and folds are used on the dough during bulk fermentation to encourage a strong structure, maintain a consistent temperature and help the dough to develop evenly.
+Stretch and folds are used during bulk fermentation to encourage a strong structure, maintain a consistent temperature and help the dough to develop evenly.
+When we want to stretch and fold sourdough we are going to use one of the following techniques.
+As sourdough tends to be kneaded gently we use stretch and folds to accelerate gluten development alongside speeding up the organic development of the dough.

-A stretch and fold schedule is a routine given to a whole dough batch.
-The dough is pulled out, stretched and folded before it's left to rest in a container for a period before the action is repeated.
+A stretch and fold schedule is a routine given to a batch of dough.
+The dough is pulled out, stretched and folded before it’s left to rest in a container for a period before the action is repeated.
 Here’s how to do a standard stretch and fold that I use in the majority of my breads, including my sourdough bread recipe for beginners.

 Standard stretch and fold steps